 Safeguarding Governor including Prevent and Pupil Premium Champion:

-Mrs Harrision is responsible ensuring that we continue to work for an outstanding level of safeguarding provision in school.
+Mrs Harrison is responsible ensuring that we continue to work for an outstanding level of safeguarding provision in school.
 She liaises with the designated senior leads in school checking safeguarding policies, procedures and records for ensuring that staff and governors are appropriately trained and reporting back to the full governing body.
 She also acts as the voice for pupil premium and vulnerable children including those with special educational needs asking the appropriate challenge questions.
-This year Governors have monitored the implementation of the disqualification by association requirement, the Forest School Provision and the work of the Learning Mentor.
+This year Mrs Harrison has worked closely with the newly appointed School Business Manager to review and update the Single Central Record, and systems such as the Transfer of Control.
+Mrs Harrison has also received a safeguarding audit from an external consultant and also carried out the LA Safeguarding Audit with the DSL.
+She has examine the impact of Forest Schools speaking to pupils focusing on resilience.
+Mrs Harrison also met with the DSL in the summer term and completed pupil interviews around bullying - their perceptions of this and how this is dealt with in school.

 Mrs Harrison is responsible for ensuring that the key responsibilities of the SENCo are clearly defined and meet the needs of the school.
 She meets with the SENCo and monitors the way in which the responsibilities and SEND processes are carried out.
-This year Mrs Harrison has looked at key policies that impact on pupils with SEND across school.
+This year Mrs Harrison has supported the appointment of a new Family Learning Mentor.

 Governors visit the school regularly.
 Visits provide an opportunity to speak with pupils, staff and parents.
 They observed a school assembly as part of the Governor Training Day held in school.
 This enabled them to observe pupil behaviour, school routines and ethos & values first hand.
-This was linked to the SIP 2015/16 and related to discussions as part of relevant committees.
+They carried out pupil interviews with a focus on safety and welfare.

 The Chair of Governors (Mr Mason) meets regularly with the Headteacher to discuss all aspects of the work of the school.

-Two Governors (Mrs Livesey and Mrs Norton Noon) attend school as volunteer helpers and so have a clear and up to date understanding of the work of the school.
+Three Governors (Mrs Livesey, Mr Hale and Mr Thompson) attended school as volunteer helpers and so have a clear and up to date understanding of the work of the school.

 Governors regularly attend school events throughout the year.